Mahnoor-Imam/Checkers/README.md

-# AI-based Checkers game made using pygame module
+# AI-based Checkers game with MiniMax Algorithm made using pygame module

 Checkers is a strategy board game for two players which involves diagonal moves of uniform game pieces and mandatory captures by jumping over opponent pieces.